Donamol-Joseph/Donamol-Joseph/README.md

  ### [🚀 Donna](https://github.com/Donamol-Joseph/Donna)

-<p>An expiry date checker that sends notifications when products or items expire</p>
+<P>An expiry date checker that sends notifications when products or items expire</p>